LADY DOROTHY MARY CLAYTON EAST CLAYTON,

 The grave was next to that of Lady Clayton East Clayton's mother and had been lined with variegated ivy, Michaelmas daisies and asters.
 Rain fell heavily throughout the solemn service but this did not prevent a large number of villagers attending to pay a last tribute of respect.

-When I first read the above Gazette report, not only was I saddened by her story, but found it very easy to picture as I was intimately aquainted with Brooklands and Weybridge Cottage Hospital where she would have been taken after the accident.
-My father moved from the Isle of Wight to work at Vickers-Armstrong, the aircraft manufacturers based at Brooklands (Weybridge, in Surrey) in 1955, where he continued to work until his retirement in 1983 - though by then it was known as British Aerospace; the most famous of all the aeroplanes designed at Brooklands, and on which both my parents worked being Concorde.
-My mother also worked there from about 1963, and for much of that time she worked in an office immediately next door to the Brooklands Clubhouse, (built in 1907 when Brooklands was built as the world's first motor-racing track,) which for most of the time I knew it served as one of the canteens or "the mess" for the white-collar staff at the factory.
+The most famous of all the aeroplanes designed at Brooklands, and on which both my parents worked being Concorde.
+My mother also worked there from about 1963, and for much of that time she worked in an office immediately next door to the Brooklands Clubhouse, (built in 1907 when Brooklands was built as the world’s first motor-racing track,) which for most of the time I knew it served as one of the canteens or “the mess” for the white-collar staff at the factory.
 What was left of the motor-racing trackway and embankment was an integral part of the factory.
-The Aero Clubhouse - a 1930's Art-Deco building, was on the Byfleet side of the track, and had only just been opened at the time of Dorothy's fatal accident immediately in front of it.
-This building is still standing, and is now used as offices.
-It is also frequently filmed for its architectural style and had featured in episodes of Poirot and similar dramas set in the early 1930's.
-When my parents worked at British Aerospace it was used as the Sports and Social Club for the staff, and I had attended several functions there over the years.
+The Aero Clubhouse - a 1930’s Art-Deco building, was on the Byfleet side of the track, and had only just been opened at the time of Dorothy’s fatal accident immediately in front of it.
+This building is still standing, and is now part of the Brooklands Museum.
+It is also frequently filmed for its architectural style and had featured in episodes of Poirot and similar dramas set in the early 1930’s.
+In 2009/2010 the area outside the clubhouse was also used as the venue for a sesion of The BBC's Antiques Roadshow, and featured in one of the episodes of James May's Toys on BBC2.

 Most people will be familiar with the film: Those Magnificent Men In Their Flying Machines.
-Although set in the pre First War Years, rather than the early thirties of Dorothy's time, and Featured the Great Air Race; the film was a parody of what actually took place at Brooklands and the Great Air Race of 1911.
+Although set in the pre First World War Years, rather than the early thirties of Dorothy’s time, it Featured the Great Air Race; the film was a parody of what actually took place at Brooklands and the Great Air Race of 1911.
 Brooklands was called Brookley in the film, but included many real film clips from Brooklands, and everyone who remembers the film will remember the sewage works, and the dome of the Clubhouse used as a lookout and from which the fire-engine was summoned every time a plane crash landed.
 These features really existed, and the smell from the sewerage works was part of my childhood!
 Pilots overshooting the small runway at Brooklands frequently ended up sampling its waters!

 Reading on I was shattered to find my grandfather -Ernest Nicholls - mentioned in the account of the inquest.
 As far as I knew at the time he had worked for Saunders-Roe at East Cowes on the Isle of Wight.
 As he had retired shortly after I was born, and died when I was 9 I had not been familiar with what he had done.
 It turns out that the Spartan Company was a subsidiary of Saunders-Roe; and that Granddad had risen to become not only their Chief Inspector of Aircraft for Spartan and Saunders-Roe, but also prior to the establishment of the Air Registration board, he was area surveyor for Lloyds Register of Shipping in connection with issuing air worthiness certificates to planes.
 It was therefore not really surprising that he should be called to give evidence at Dorothy's inquest.